-During the Nookta Sound dispute of 1790 he briefly recomissioned the Aigle 38.
+During the Spanish Armament of 1790 he briefly recomissioned the Aigle 38.

 In December 1793 he commissioned the new Artois 38, serving on the Cork station, and after leaving her in the following year he recommissioned the dull-sailing Brunswick 74 in September, which ship participated in Cornwallis’ Retreat on 17 June 1795.
 Fitzgerald left her shortly afterwards and did not see any further active service.